MUK-Dev/Wooly-Crafts-admin-panel/README.md

 ## Pages:
 - Home
+- Add New Product
-- Contact Us
+- Contact Form Submissions
-- All Products
+- Edit Products
-- Login
-- Register
-- SingleProduct
-- Side Drawer
-- Cart
+- Finished Orders Record
-- Checkout
+- Active Orders List

-### `State Management Done With Redux`
+- All Registered Customers List

 ### `For Http Request axios is used`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).